No767/No767/README.md

 she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) and [Miku](https://github.com/No767/Miku)

 Hii, I'm a software developer and a student.
-I work on building APIs, working with both SQL and NoSQL databases, and developing Discord bots.
+I currently maintain [Kumiko](https://github.com/No767/Kumiko) and work on Discord bots as well.
+I work on building APIs, working with both SQL and NoSQL databases, which some of my favorites include PostgreSQL, MongoDB, and Redis.
 I also handle frontend frameworks as well.
-I'm a full stack web developer, working with frameworks from React, and Next.js to backend frameworks like Spring, Django, FastAPI, Fiber, and many more.
+I'm a full stack web developer, working with frameworks from React, and Next.js to backend frameworks like Spring, Django, FastAPI,  and many more.

 ## Current Projects